nf-core/scrnaseq/README.md

 <!-- TODO nf-core: Add a brief overview of what the pipeline does and how it works -->

 ## Credits

-nf-core/scrnaseq was originally written by Peter J. Bailey.
+nf-core/scrnaseq was originally written by [Peter J. Bailey](https://github.com/PeterBailey) with some help from [Alex Peltzer](https://github.com/apeltzer).